Earbuds, earphones, in-ear headphones, whatever you call them, here are top picks for working out.

 - Flimsy charging case

-Once in your ears, Free Pro earbuds lock safely in there thanks to ear fins.
-Due to design and 4 different sizes of ear tips that go deep into the ear canal, these shouldn’t fall out, even during exercise.
+Free Pro earbuds lock safely in there, thanks to ear fins.
+Due to the design and 4 different ear tips that go deep into the ear canal, these shouldn’t fall out, even during exercise.

-Their IPX5 rating means they can easily repel sweat, while noise cancellation ensures you don’t get distracted from the outside world.
+Their IPX5 rating means they can easily survive even the sweatiest workouts, while noise cancellation ensures you don’t get distracted from the outside world.

 You can also check out another option for best noise cancelling earbuds.